Commitment rules

-But affected by pancreatic cancer tests, Chiara talks about her commitment.
+But affected by pancreatic tests, Chiara talks about her commitment.
 For those who, like her, “ask for nothing but more time to live.”

 The lipase test is performed primarily to aid in diagnosing and monitoring acute pancreatic inflammation.
 This analysis is also useful for monitoring or determining the presence of chronic pancreatitis or other pathologies involving the pancreas.